 Policy Components Questions

-- 1. Does the state have a mandatory utility green power program?
+- 1. Does the state have a mandatory utility green pricing program?
 Yes

-- 2. Does the mandatory program apply to more than one utility type?
+- 2. Does the mandatory pricing program apply to more than one utility type?
 Yes

 Green power options allow customers to voluntarily purchase “green power” from renewable energy sources such as wind and solar.
 Few programs were available in the early 2000s, but today, utilities across 47 states offer green power options for their customers, and some states require that utilities offer voluntary green power programs.
 Customers may have to pay a premium for green power, while some communities offer green power packages at lower cost than conventional utility programs.
 For more information, see the full policy brief.